 In a large saucepan, melt the butter and golden syrup together over a low heat until foaming.
 Dissolve the baking soda in the boiling water and add to the butter mixture then turn heat off.

 Mix together the flour, oats, sugar, shredded coconut in a mixing bowl.
-Also add dried fruit or chocolate chips if you like.
+Also add the ginger now if you desire.

 Add the dry ingredients to the melted butter mixture and stir with a wooden spoon to combine ingredients.